 The topics discussed during the daily scrum include which play to run and who will be running it.
 In other words, what task is on the critical path and who is doing it.
 As well as if there is anything blocking the work on the critical path.
 Handoffs are also critical.
 You don't want to drop the ball while handing off to the next critical task.

-Importantly, the daily huddle is not a status meeting.
+Importantly, the daily scrum is not a status meeting.
 And it's not a meeting for in-depth technical discussions – offline ‘em!
 The daily huddle is about the next activity that needs to be undertaken to keep the project flowing smoothly!

-- Cadence of your daily huddle is important
+Cadence of your daily standup is important

 We recommend meeting every 24 hours - no longer than 15 minutes.
 Some teams meet every other day (M, W, F).
 To us, this is the minimum.
 Any longer between meetings and the team misses out on fast feedback.
 The result?
 Project velocity will slow down.

-- Re-prioritize work loads
+Re-prioritize work loads

 Everyone wants to do a good job.
 But team members are often overwhelmed with work from competing projects.
 Daily meetings are useful for ensuring priorities are clear and correct, and for shifting work.
 If a team member is overloaded, they might be working on the wrong thing and critical tasks may get unnecessarily delayed.
 Use the time during the daily huddle to ensure team members’ priorities are clear and correct and they are not overloaded.
 Playbook is the only tool on the marketing that gives clear and correct priorities daily.
 Watch this short video to find out the number one cause of project delays.
 It's not what you think!

-- Dedicated time, space and equipment
+Dedicate time, space and equipment to your scrum meeting

 Finding a time that works for the team, reserving a meeting room, finding a computer and a working projector all take time.
 It wastes peoples' time.
 Best to have a regularly scheduled meeting time and a dedicated project room that is already set up for action.
 One click and the team is up and running!
 Dedicated project rooms are also available to the project team for impromptu meetings and discussions.
 At companies like Spectranetics, they have the right idea.
 Check out this case study.

-- Instill a heightened sense of urgency
+Instill a heightened sense of urgency in your daily standup

-Part of the reason why daily standup meetings are 15 minutes or less is that it's important to instill a sense of urgency so team members don’t get off track.
+Part of the reason why daily stand-up meetings are 15 minutes or less is that it's important to instill a sense of urgency so team members don’t get off track.
 The meetings need to be on point and effective.
 When you run your huddle, team members should feel energized.

-- Weekly rolling wave planning
+Weekly rolling wave planning

-- Kanban boards are good, but visual project management software is better
+Kanban boards are good, but visual project management software is better

 If possible, meet face-to-face.
 People naturally communicate more when they are physically close.
 Companies like Google offer free meals to increase connection across the organization, chance encounters and impromptu meetings.
 Meeting face-to-face also builds a better sense of community.